open-policy-agent/opa/docs/content/cli.md

 Show capabilities for OPA.

-The 'capabilities' command prints the OPA capabilities for a specific version.
+The 'capabilities' command prints the OPA capabilities, prior to and including the version of OPA used, for a specific version.

 Print a list of all existing capabilities versions